tomilayoadetunji/Unsupervised-Learning/README.md

 •	Provide a strategy for deployment and ongoing monitoring of the chosen model This project demonstrates core concepts in data preprocessing, unsupervised learning, cluster evaluation, dimensionality reduction, model interpretation, and practical real-world deployment considerations.

+Run in Google Colab
+1. Open the notebook directly in Google Colab using the link provided in the repository.
+2. Ensure the Colab runtime is set to:
+	Python 3
+CPU runtime (GPU is not required)
+3. Run the notebook cell by cell from top to bottom:
+All required libraries (NumPy, Pandas, scikit-learn, Matplotlib) are standard in Colab.
+4. No additional data download is required:
+The California Housing dataset is automatically loaded using fetch_california_housing().